microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/unifiedroleeligibilityschedulerequest.md

 Namespace: microsoft.graph

 Represents a request for a role eligibility for a principal through PIM.
-The eligibility permanently eligible without an expiry date or temporarily eligible with an expiry date.
+The role eligibility can be permanently eligible without an expiry date or temporarily eligible with an expiry date.
 The supported principals are users, groups, and service principals.

 The following PIM scenarios can be defined through an **unifiedRoleEligibilityScheduleRequest** object:
 + An administrator can create and assign to a principal a role eligibility instead of [an active role assignment](unifiedroleassignmentschedulerequest.md).